tinesoft/spring-esdata-loader/README.md

 ## Installation & Usage

-The library is splitted into 2 independent sub-modules, both will be available on [Bintray](https://bintray.com/tinesoft/maven), Maven Central (*soon*):
+The library is splitted into 2 independent sub-modules, both will be available on [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=spring-esdata-loader) and [Maven Central](https://search.maven.org/search?q=spring-esdata-loader):

 * `spring-esdata-loader-junit4` for testing with **JUnit 4**
 * `spring-esdata-loader-junit-jupiter` for testing with **JUnit Jupiter**